yusram99/phase-3-project-CLI/README.md

 python -m lib.cli.cli add-recipe --category Breakfast python -m lib.cli.cli add-recipe --category Lunch python -m lib.cli.cli add-recipe --category Dinner
+- You can also add a category. run this python -m lib.cli.cli add-recipe --category "name of the category"

 4. Updating a Recipe
 - To update an existing recipe, run the following command: